Wording in Interfaces

 The better option is B.

-When the product is slow, the copy is the product.
 Loading copy is the only moment where the interface has to justify its own existence in real time.

 "Please wait..." is empty — it tells you nothing about what's happening or how long it'll take.
 B names the action ("Generating your report"), sets an expectation ("about 6 seconds"), and shows a live elapsed counter that proves the system is still working.
 When a delay is unavoidable, the copy's job is to make the wait feel intentional rather than broken.